Saakshaat/umass-match/server/README.md

 The `create` module in this package has a very interesting function for automatically detecting, assessing and resolving relationships for a given object's data.
 This uses [SQLAlchemy's Inspector](https://docs.sqlalchemy.org/13/core/inspection.html) to identify all relationships for a model and compute the given data accordingly.

 `models` and `schemas` are separated in their separate packages and their usage is more or less on-call.
 Tables corresponding to all models are created when the database sessions injection is created during the server's startup.

+### Matching
+Matches between 2 users are modelled by a `Match` model which stored ForeignKey references to the current user and the other (matched user).
+When the client requests a match for a given user, the server first checks if the user has been matched in the past 3 days and if so, rejects the request.
+The matching algorithm works in 4 parts:

+1. For the given user, gets a list of all matchable users.
+A matchable user is someone who's not been matched with this user before (User's list of previous_matches: Match objects) and who's either not been matched ever before or in the past 3 days.

+2. Using this list of matchable users and the current user's data, create a Filter object.
+Filter is a class implementing the FluentAPI pattern.
+It has methods to filter its own list of matchable users by comparing them to the current user by specific params.
+Each method returns the object itself (hence Fluent design).

+3. A client-request for creating a match also sends, in the body, a list of booleans (profile fields) representing whether the user wants to match basis this field or not.
+If a boolean is true, its filter method is called on the Filter object created in (2).
+If any filter method results in an empty list, we disregard its result.

+4. From the final filtered list, we return a random user.

+After recieving the matched user, we create 2 `Match` objects for both users and update their `last_matched_time` (hence starting a cooldown for their next match) and commit all these changes to the database.